Proportional Justified Representation: Preliminaries

-By definition, EJR implies JR. \citeauthor{aziz:aaai15}~\shortcite{aziz:aaai15,aziz:scw} show that PAV satisfies EJR (and hence JR), Monroe satisfies JR, but fails EJR, and RAV fails JR for sufficiently large values of $k$; they do not consider Greedy Monroe in their work.
+By definition, EJR implies JR. \citeauthor{aziz:scw}~\cite{aziz:scw} characterise $\vecw$-Thiele rules that satisfy JR, and establish that PAV is the only rule in this class that satisfies EJR.
+Further, they prove that the Monroe rule satisfies JR, but fails EJR, and Seq-PAV fails JR for sufficiently large values of $k$; they do not consider Greedy Monroe in their work.